 Noise prediction models

 Where noise is causing complaints a noise prediction model will help identify the most cost effective solution.
 Often sites will attempt to reduce the noise level with trees, bushes or wooden fencing at the boundary.
 These are usually ineffective.
 To adequately deal with noise, barriers are best located at the noise source.
-Noise monitoring through a prediction model will identify the correct placement and height of noise barriers and allow a range of possible solutions to be evaluated quickly and cheaply.
+Noise monitoring & noise testing through a prediction model will identify the correct placement and height of noise barriers and allow a range of possible solutions to be evaluated quickly and cheaply.

 Environmental noise proposed developments